 Haverstraw Bay anchorage

 We weren’t really planning to spend time in NYC and Liberty Landing, but we decided to tuck in, and we’re glad we did.
 We had our great friends, Doug and Diane Desaulniers come for dinner and overnight.
 And, Marcus, who lives with his wife Jolanda and their cat Luna, on a boat at Liberty Harbor Marina across the basin (see past post, we met them in Florida at Trawlerfest), saw us on his morning run!
 So, he, Jolanda and a friend visiting from London, came over for a visit.
 Everyone complains about how expensive Liberty Landing is, but we feel it’s worth it.
 The views, the park, the water taxi to NY, and we found a great grocery store you can bike to in Jersey City: Hudson Green Market.
 And, we have the added bonus of having Marcus and Jolanda just across the basin!
 We can say with authority, that the rates at Liberty Landing are cheaper compared to marina rates in New England, where they can soar to $8.00/foot plus $45./day for electricity.
-Ridiculous when you consider that we bring our bedroom and kitchen with us, make our own beds and meals, and don’t need room service, etc. But Liberty Landing comes with an amazing, unsurpassed view.
+Ridiculous when you consider that we bring our bedroom and kitchen with us, make our own beds and meals, and don’t need room service, etc. But Liberty Landing comes with an amazing, unsurpassed view, clean and updated facilities, restaurants, bike paths, and a wonderful, friendly staff.
 Hmmmm….

 The next leg of our adventure will bring us up Long Island Sound to Essex, CT, Newport, RI, Nantucket, Martha’s Vineyard, Block Island, and back to the North Shore of Long Island…more to come!